fabric8-services/fabric8-wit/board_view.md

 ### Default Board Definition in the Space Templates

 The default board definition has to be added to the Space Template definition.
-This is done thru the YAML definition files:
+This is done through the YAML definition files:

 ```yaml
 board_config: